Crochet Tapestry Graphghans

 Tapestry Crochet Definitions

 This concept is referred to as Jacquard Crochet, Intarsia, Mosaic, Fair Isle and Colorwork.
 The yarns are changed as they are being dragged under the stitchwork when not in use.
-Don’t confused dragging the yarn under the work as being behind the work, the unused yarns are set directly under the stitches to carry them across.
+Don’t confuse dragging the yarn under the work as being behind the work, the unused yarns are set directly under the stitches to carry them across.

 More Tapestry Project Ideas